-Everyone knows that Greece has a money problem.
-A decade after Moody’s downgraded its sovereign debt to junk status, the country’s inflation rate is among the highest in the world.
-Boffins at Bloomberg rate its economy as the fifth most miserable on the planet.
-Yet as real wages on the mainland continue to stagnate – youth unemployment remains around 40 per cent – Mykonos, that barren, wind-beaten island in the Cyclades – it’s a principality, really – is facing an altogether different pecuniary predicament.
-It has followed Ibiza into that parallel universe where prices have no bearing whatsoever on reality.
+That Greece has a money problem is no secret.
+A decade after Moody’s downgraded its sovereign debt to junk status, this year the country’s inflation rate is among the highest in the world.
+Boffins at Bloomberg currently rate its economy as the fifth most miserable on the planet.
+Yet as real wages on the mainland continue to stagnate – youth unemployment remains around 40 per cent – Mykonos, that barren, wind-beaten island in the Cyclades, is facing an altogether different pecuniary predicament.
+It's followed Ibiza into that parallel universe where prices have no bearing on reality.

-Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever tried to shaft you for money for a sun lounger.
+Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever demanded money for a sun lounger.
 That was then.

 First among them used to be Nammos – a yacht-themed party bar and restaurant with a nearby helipad where the poshest cabanas cost $5,000 a day.
 In 2016, a Lebanese lunch party proudly posted a picture of a receipt – they’d managed to splurge £40,000 on champagne in a single afternoon.
 Not long after, Scorpios opened, challenging Nammos’s status as the place to be seen.

-Why, then, are tourists still swarming to Mykonos in their millions?
+Why, then, are tourists still swarming to Mykonos in their millions (cruise ships can deliver up to a 10,000 a day alone in August)?
 Because scratch the surface – and you needn’t scratch that hard – and it’s still possible to find the down-to-earth island that captivated its early admirers – Christian Dior, Grace Kelly, Elizabeth Taylor and Marlon Brando most famously among them.

 In modern-day Mykonos it’s still possible to pretend you’re cut off from the rest of the world, to escape to a parallel universe – it’s just a shame that everything in that universe costs the earth.